nim-lang/nimble/readme.markdown

 ### nimble setup

 The `nimble setup` command creates a `nimble.paths` file containing file system paths to the dependencies.
-Also includes the paths file in the `config.nims` file (by creating it if it does not already exist) to make them available for the compiler. `nimble.paths` file is user-specific and MUST NOT be committed.
+It also includes the paths file in the `config.nims` file (by creating it if it does not already exist) to make them available for the compiler. `nimble.paths` file is user-specific and MUST NOT be committed.